 How can psychotherapy ever be a business expense?

-The answer to this is yes, often it can.
+The answer to that in some cases it can.
 For example, any counsellor, psychotherapist or clinical psychologist can legitimately claim their own personal therapy as a business expense.
 Not only is this appropriate as an expense, but it is arguable that all mental health clinicians should be in their own ongoing personal therapy for self-development and to ensure that they are being appropriately supported in the emotional work they do with their clients.

 However, in my own practice I have many patients who claim their personal psychotherapy as a business expense and who work in completely unrelated fields ranging from property development through to creative endeavours such as being musicians.
 So how is this justified?

 What is psychotherapy?

 Counselling, psychotherapy and clinical psychology all wall under the heading of ‘talk therapy’.
 They are concerned in similar ways with helping people to work through loss and trauma.
 However, both the concept of ‘talk therapy’ and the idea of ‘working through loss and trauma’ cover an enormously large remit and in many instances, this remit impacts upon our ability to work.
 Let’s consider an example: